-Keep in mind that even if it’s not your cup of tea, it’s truly something to check out at least once because these parties are 100% part of Goa and Goans, Indians from outside Goa, and foreigners come together at these – it’s not something fake for tourism.
+Keep in mind that even if it’s not your cup of tea, it’s truly something to check out at least once.
+These parties are 100% part of Goa and Goans, Indians from outside Goa, and foreigners come together at them.
+It’s not something fake for tourism.
 In fact, these parties are as real as it gets!
 The “trance” parties are mostly Anjuna and Vagator but also in Morjim, Ashwem, and Arambol.

-It does cost to get in (anything from 500 to 2,000 rupees depending on the party).
+It does cost to get in!
+The cost is anywhere from 500 to 2,000 rupees depending on the party.
 Most of the amazing trance parties here are a little expensive.
-The DJ’s here are not just some random people, they are internationally known amazing trance DJ’s and some people travel here just to see their favorites perform.
+The DJ’s here are not just some random people, they are internationally known, amazing trance DJ’s and some people travel here just to see their favorites perform.

-HillTop is up on the big hill in Vagator before you turn to go toward the cliff (Thalassa, Antares, etc).
-It’s been around since 1976!
+HillTop is up on the big hill in Vagator before you turn to go towards Ozran Beach.
+It is one of the originals and has been around since 1976!

 2. Shiva Valley

 Shiva Valley is on Anjuna Beach and is another really epic place for trance music and kind of one of the “original” places in Goa for this.
 It’s right next to Curlies, and it’s a beach shack like Curlies, but smaller.
 On Tuesdays, they have their big party which everyone goes to.
 This starts around 5 pm and there is a cover charge.

 Also on Anjuna Beach, Curlies is the more popular shack of the two side by side shacks (Curlies and Shiva Valley).
 I think Curlies is said to be the first ever beach shack in Anjuna Beach – but that could be a rumor!
 It’s been around for decades though.